nathancarter/weblurch/doc/plan.md

 clicks, and other events in the form of code that can be dropped directly into the test suite.

- * When you install this test UI, also install a keyboard event handler that notices when the main editor receives keypress events.
-It should either pop up an alert for characters it can't handle, or add a new step type (keypress) to the steps array.
- * Extend the update function to write code for steps of type keypress.
-It should call the old `pageKey` function, or whatever you've updated it to.
-   Precede such calls with explanations (in unindented text) of what the code does.
-If there are multiple `pageKey` events in a row, just put one comment in front of the chain of them.
  * When you install this test UI, also install a mouse event handler that notices when the main editor receives mouse events.
 It should either pop up an alert for events it can't handle, or add a new step of type